MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 #### 2. Data Type
    The data type of the value that is returned from this property.
 Currently functions support all the primitive types such as Boolean, DateTime, Double, Integer and String.

-When errors are encountered either before or after the evaluation of the output property i.e. if the output property is deleted or if the caller of the function calls it with a different parameter type than the expected type, the default value of the data type will be returned from the function as the result.
+Whenever a "breaking" change is made to the output property of a function that is being referenced in other resources, the default value of the original output property "data type" is used as a fallback to proceed with the resource execution.
+It is recommended to update your resources post such breaking changes.

 #### 3. Default Value